pinouchon/pinouchon.github.io/_posts/2016-01-31-agar-strategy-guide.markdown

 </div>
 <div>
   <em>
-    ← This actually is a video.
+    ← This is a video.
     To play it, mouse over it
   </em>
 </div>